youngboy/engine-docs/source/setup-node.md

 }
 ```

+### Standalone Docker Container

+Skip to [the instructions](/standalone-proxy.html) for installing the standalone docker container, which are the same regardless of which language your server is written in.

-## Install Apollo Tracing
+## 2. Instrument Apollo Tracing

-Install Apollo tracing in your GraphQL server to enable Engine to receive performance traces for your GraphQL requests.
+Configure tracing in your GraphQL server to enable Engine to receive performance traces for your GraphQL requests.
+The instructions for Apollo Server and Experss-GraphQL specifically are below.

 ### Using Apollo Server

-Apollo Server includes built-in support for tracing from version 1.1.0 onwards.
+[Apollo Server](https://github.com/apollographql/apollo-server) has included built-in support for tracing since version `1.1.0`.

-The only code change required is to add "tracing: true" to the options passed to the Apollo Server middleware function for your framework of choice.
-For example, for Express:
+The only code change required to enable tracing is to add `tracing: true` to the options passed to Apollo Server's middleware function.
+For example, if you're using Express:
 ```
 app.use('/graphql', bodyParser.json(), graphqlExpress({
   schema,